Tom Yum Goong – Hot and Sour Shrimp Soup

 Ingredients:

-- ½ kilo or 1 pound of shrimp, buy those with heads attached and has a red/orange fat visible inside the head.
+- ½ kilo or 1 pound of shrimp, buy those with heads attached and have a red/orange fat visible inside the head.

 - 6 cups of water